H\"older regularity and roughness: construction and examples: Fake fractional Brownian motion

 \subsection{Normality tests on the marginal distributions of fake fBMs}

-Even though the fake fBM in the previous subsection are non-Gaussian, here we do some normality tests for their marginal distributions as we did in Section \ref{subsec. normality BM}.
-We also simulated $5000$ sample paths of the fake process $Y^H_{mix}$ in Example \ref{ex. mixed fake fBM}, defined on $[0, 1]$ along the dyadic partitions, truncated to the level $n = 12$.
+Even though the fake fBM in the previous subsection are non-Gaussian, we will perform some normality tests as we do in Section \ref{subsec. normality BM}.
+Likewise before we simulated $5000$ sample paths of the fake process $Y^H_{mix}$ in Example \ref{ex. mixed fake fBM}, defined on support $[0, 1]$ along the dyadic partitions, truncated at a level $n = 12$.
 We randomly chose $10$ dyadic points $t_i \in (0, 1)$ and took $5000$ sample values $Y^H_{mix}(t_i)$ at each $t_i$ for $i = 1, \cdots, 10$.
-Then, we did the same normality tests to find out whether those $5000$ sample values for each point $t_i$ are drawn from a Gaussian distribution.
+Then, we did the same three normality tests from section \ref{sec. mimicking BM} to find out whether those $5000$ sample values for each point $t_i$ statistically have Gaussian marginals.

-As we can observe from Table \ref{table.pVal.fbm}, all the $p$-values are bigger than $5\%$, meaning we should not reject the null hypothesis (with a significance level of $0.05$) stating that our sample values are drawn from a Gaussian distribution.
-Figure \ref{fig:fbm-qqplot} also gives histograms and Q-Q plots of the $5000$ sample values of $Y^H_{mix}(t)$ at another two (randomly chosen dyadic) points, $t = 1240/2^{12}$ and $3881/2^{12}$.

-Despite the marginal distributions of the fake fBMs $Y^H_{mix}$ are not \textit{theoretically} Gaussian, the simulation study concludes that commonly used statistical tests fail to identify the fake process as non-Gaussian.
+As we can observe from Table 2 of Supplement B \cite{suppB}, all the $p$-values are bigger than $5\%$, meaning we should not reject the null hypothesis (with a significance level of $0.05$) stating that our sample values are drawn from a Gaussian distribution.
+Figure 10 of Supplement B \cite{suppB} also gives histograms and Q-Q plots of the $5000$ sample values of $Y^H_{mix}(t)$ at another two (randomly chosen dyadic) points, $t = 1240/2^{12}$ and $3881/2^{12}$.
+Despite the finite-dimensional distributions of the fake fBMs $Y^H_{mix}$ are not \textit{theoretically} Gaussian, the simulation study concludes that commonly used statistical tests fail to identify the fake process as non-Gaussian.